The air you breathe can aggravate your asthma symptoms, so how do you combat this?

 - When you have asthma, your airways are inflamed, and allergens in the air aggravate your lungs further, making symptoms like coughing, wheezing, and breathlessness worse.

-- Many household products contain airborne chemicals (VOCs), which can aggravate the lungs.
-High humidity encourages allergens linked to asthma, like dust mites and mold, to thrive.
+- High humidity encourages allergens linked to asthma, like dust mites and mold, to thrive.

-Airthings indoor air quality monitors provide important real-time information on asthma-affecting pollutants and factors like VOCs, CO2, humidity and temperature, so you can take action and optimise your environment.
+Airthings indoor air quality monitors provide important real-time information on asthma-affecting pollutants and factors like CO2, humidity and temperature, and features like My Pollen Levels so you can take action and optimise your environment.